clsMongoDeleteObjects Step

 Let’s build and execute the “clsMongoDeleteObjectsDef” example.

-• Create a new process definition called “clsMongoDeleteObjectsDef” and open the definition in designer mode.
+- Create a new process definition named “clsMongoDeleteObjectsDef” and open it in designer mode.

-• Click the "clsMongoGetObjects" step to configure its "Optional" properties.
-Provide the JSON filter to match the object.
-Note: This is an optional configuration; when left empty, the step will fetch all JSON objects.
+- Click the "clsMongoGetObjects" step to configure its "Optional" properties.
+Provide a JSON filter to match the object.
+Note: This configuration is optional; if left empty, the step will fetch all JSON objects.

-• Click the "clsMongoDeleteObjects" step to configure its "Required" properties.
+- Click the "clsMongoDeleteObjects" step to configure its "Required" properties.
 Provide a name for the step.
 Select the MongoDB connection string from the drop-down list.
-Provide the database name.
-Provide the collection's name.
-Provide the JSON filter to match the objects for deletion.
+Enter the database name.
+Enter the collection name.
+Enter the JSON filter to match the objects for deletion.
 Click the Save button.
 Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.

-• Click the "clsMongoGetObjects" step to configure its "Required" properties.
+- Click the "clsMongoGetObjects" step to configure its "Required" properties.
 Provide a name for the step.
 Select the MongoDB connection string from the drop-down list.
-Provide the database name.
-Provide the collection's name.
-Provide the variable or global reference to store the JSON object fetched during execution.
+Enter the database name.
+Enter the collection name.
+Enter the variable or global reference to store the JSON object fetched during execution.
 Click the Save button.
 Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.

-• Click the "clsMongoGetObjects" step to configure its "Optional" properties.
-The JSON filter to match objects is intentionally configured with no values.
+- Click the "clsMongoGetObjects" step to configure its "Optional" properties.
+The JSON filter for matching objects is intentionally left empty.
 Note: The step shall fetch all the JSON objects.

-• Save the process definition, create a new instance, and then execute it.
+- Save the process definition, create a new instance, and execute it.
 Render the process instance.
 Click the process step to view its variables.
-The “clsMongoDeleteObjects” step should delete the JSON objects in the MongoDB as configured.
+The “clsMongoDeleteObjects” step should delete the JSON objects from MongoDB as configured.

 Definition Sample: